geraldb/geraldb.github.io/rails_windows.md

+---
+layout: default
-Getting Started with Ruby on Rails on Windows
+title: Getting Started with Ruby on Rails on Windows
+---

 Installation